GregorLauter/COF-Landscaper/README.md

 COF-Landscaper requires Python 3.12.

-First open a terminal check whether Python 3.12 is available:
+First open a terminal and check whether Python 3.12 is available:

 ```bash